Baby Jet Airlines

-Baby Jet Airlines Limited was a proposed airline, co-founded by professional footballer NYA and Asamoah Gyan.
+Baby Jet Airlines Limited was a proposed airline, co-founded by professional footballer Asamoah Gyan.
 The company was founded in 2017 and its launch was officially announced by the President of Ghana, Nana Addo Dankwah Akufo-Addo in October 2017.
 It was awarded an Air Carriers Licence by the Ghana Civil Aviation Authority, but did not commence operations despite multiple announced start dates.